To stay better informed, please read through the Agendas & Minutes.

 Main Street Commission

 This seven-member commission operates the downtown parking district and oversees historical Main Street.
 The commission plans for future parking lots, monitors maintenance of existing lots, and prepares the budget for the parking district.
-The commission also reviews proposed building design and site plans for Main Street and makes its recommendation to the Agency for Community Development.
+The commission also reviews proposed building design and site plans for Main Street.
 The commission oversees Main Street maintenance and prepares the budget for the Main Street Assessment District.
 Six members of the commission must own or lease property or have a five-year lease on a business on Main Street.
 One commissioner is appointed at large.

 Parks, Recreation, and Arts Commission